BookStackApp/website/content/docs/admin/security.md

 To use this option simply set `STORAGE_TYPE=local_secure` in your `.env` file.
 Uploaded images will be stored within the `storage/uploads/images` folder.

 If you are migrating to this option with existing images you will need to move all content in the folder `public/uploads/images` to `storage/uploads/images`.
 Do not simply copy and leave content in the `public/uploads/images` as those images will still be publicly accessible.
+After doing this migration you may have to clean-up and re-upload any 'App Icon' images, found in settings, since these need to remain publicly accessible.

 #### Complex Urls